Killerbyte-Workshop/Killerbyte-Workshop.github.io/about.md

 ## About Killerbyte Workshop

 Killerbyte Workshop is a one-man indie studio that was founded in 2019 from Central Queensland, Australia.
-Its sole member, AJ 'Killerbyte' Abotomey, has been working in games from both education and small startups for 7 years, even longer learning the skills needed through education at Griffith University and the Academy of Interactive Entertainment.
+Its sole member, AJ 'Killerbyte' Abotomey, has been working in games from both education and small startups for 7 years.
+Even longer learning the skills needed through education at Griffith University and the Academy of Interactive Entertainment.

 Since he started making games using Game Maker in Year 10, Killerbyte has has a insatiable desire to pursue a career in video games.
 He is currently working on The OmniFace War, the studio's debut title, about a social media network that has enslaved humanity within a idealistic, augmented reality where your every move is controlled by the AI running the social media network.